-I also give students a sample Response to Literature (RTL) to model their essay after (I do this with all literary analysis assignments) which has been a game changer in terms of receiving higher quality work from them.
-When they write their essay we use an RTL graphic organizer to ensure that evidence and justification is included in a logical and organized order.
+I also give students a sample Response to Literature (RTL) to model their essay after (I do this with all literary analysis assignments) which has been a game-changer in terms of receiving higher quality work from them.
+When they write their essay, we use an RTL graphic organizer to ensure that evidence and justification are included in a logical and organized order.

 You can read more about how I teach Literary Analysis to my students in this blog post.

 The Other Stuff – Extra The Westing Game Lesson Plans Ideas

 The Westing Game contains a lot of higher-level vocabulary, and it’s a great opportunity to encourage students to start using these words.
 When I teach this novel, I differentiate the vocabulary practice for students depending on how much support they need.

 I use vocabulary graphic organizers (which I include in the case books), anchor charts, vocabulary skits, and vocabulary matching and sentence games on spellingcity.com (my school has an account).

 I also give students a vocabulary quiz (along with comprehension questions) every few chapters to ensure students are grasping the material.

 For my higher-level students, I often require the use of a vocabulary word or two in their written responses, especially their final Response to Literature.